AbEl9876/hostapd/doc/REPORT.md

 The design implemented for `monitor_device_connection(line)` is the following:

-1. If the log file line corresponds to a connection type, it adds the MAC to a global variable list called `connected_macs`.
+1. If the log file line corresponds to a connection type (contains the substring "AP-STA-CONNECTED"), it adds the MAC to a global variable list called `connected_macs`.
 It also sends an email using the function `send_email()` in order to notify the admin about the MAC connection.

-2. If the log file line corresponds to a disconnection type, it deletes the MAC from the global variable list called `connected_macs`.
+2. If the log file line corresponds to a disconnection type (contains the substring "AP-STA-DISCONNECTED"), it deletes the MAC from the global variable list called `connected_macs`.
 Then, by opening the file `time_ranges.txt`, it checks if the corresponding MAC reached end time.
 - If it did, it sends an email notifying the admin that this MAC disconnected due to time expiration.
 - If it did not, it sends an email notifying the admin that this MAC disconnected, but that the reason is unknown.
 In both cases, it uses again the function `send_email()` for sending the corresponding email.